Who Really Uses 2D Animation? What We Learned from 40 Companies

 On the other hand, when we looked specifically at SaaS and AI companies, a strong pattern stood out.
 Out of the 12 companies in this category, 9 of them used 2D animation for their video content.
 The other three went with talking-head style videos where they demonstrated the product live or used a mix of live footage and animation to tell their story.
 Interestingly, none of the SaaS or AI companies in our sample used 3D animation at all.

-Of course, this was still a relatively small sample, and a more balanced and larger dataset would give a clearer picture across industries.
-But from what we saw, the takeaway is simple.
-SaaS and AI companies lean heavily toward 2D animation as their go-to format for video content.
+Of course, this was still a relatively small sample, and a more balanced dataset would give a clearer picture across industries.
+But for anyone asking who use 2D animation, the takeaway is simple: SaaS and AI companies lean heavily toward 2D animation as their go-to format for video content.
+This also shows why a strong 2D animation service can be valuable for brands that need to explain complex products clearly, quickly, and in a way that is easy to update over time.

 What we learned from the results